Enalean/tuleap-documentation-en/languages/en/user-guide/doc.rst

 The Document Manager features are as follows:

--  The |SYSPRODUCTNAME| Document Manager can handle any type of document.
+-  The Tuleap Document Manager can handle any type of document.

 -  Documents are stored in folders.
 You can have subfolders in a folder.